 U.S. Taxation of India Income

-We are one of the most qualified IRS offshore voluntary disclosure law firms worldwide when it comes to issues involving India (as well as, Hong Kong, Taiwan, China, Japan, Korea, Singapore, Australia and many others).
+We are one of the most qualified IRS offshore voluntary disclosure law firms worldwide when it comes to issues involving India (as well as, Hong Kong, Taiwan, China, Japan, Korea, Singapore, Australia, U.K. and many others).

 When it comes to India specifically, there are many similar facts, circumstances, fears and concerns common amongst many of different clients.